AI & Automation

 These outcomes depend on customer mix, invoice volume, and system readiness but they demonstrate what's possible when AI becomes a key part of the AR workflow: faster payments, stronger cash flow, and more bandwidth for finance teams to protect revenue.

-Challenges and Risks When Implementing AI in AR
+Challenges and risks when implementing AI in AR

 AI is only as effective as the data it can access, and I've seen many AR teams operate with disconnected systems: ERP, billing, CRM, payments, and inboxes that rarely sync.
 When invoice records don't match email conversations or payment details, AI models struggle to learn and automate reliably.